 Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities that the entity can access at the measurement date.

-Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, eit directly or indirectly.

-Level 3 Unobservable inputs for the asset or liability.
+Unobservable inputs for the asset or liability.